Home / packaging / prototype

 Size

 Scaled-down packaging reduces material use and run-time expenses and enables more iterations for visual fit and layout validation.
-Rapid digital fabrication methods, for example, a J55 printer or 3D printers, let teams such as packaging designers or production engineers produce single-run mockups that include product and package for quick fit checks, but scaled models underrepresent full-scale structural performance so teams perform separate full-size transit, stacking, and vibration tests when protection matters.
+Rapid digital fabrication methods use equipment such as a J55 printer or other 3D printers, allowing packaging designers or production engineers to produce single-run mockups that include product and package for quick fit checks.
+But scaled models underrepresent full-scale structural performance, so teams perform separate full-size transit, stacking, and vibration tests when protection matters.

 Cost

 Per-unit prototyping costs exceed mass-production unit costs because setup and one-off effort spread across a few units increase the expense.
-Teams, for example, design and manufacturing groups, limit iterations, produce scaled visual mockups for appearance and ergonomics, and choose rapid fabrication approaches such as single-run J55 prints to shorten lead times and consolidate steps, while reserving production-like prototypes for final tooling and process validation to confirm die lines, glue patterns, and folding behavior.
+The design and manufacturing groups limit iterations, produce scaled visual mockups for appearance and ergonomics, and choose rapid fabrication approaches such as single-run J55 prints to shorten lead times and consolidate steps, while reserving production-like prototypes for final tooling and process validation to confirm die lines, glue patterns, and folding behavior.

 Durability